pallets-eco/flask-security/docs/features.rst

 --------------------

-Token based authentication is enabled by retrieving the user auth token by performing an HTTP POST with the authentication details as JSON data against the authentication endpoint.
+Token based authentication is enabled by retrieving the user auth token by performing an HTTP POST with a query param of ``include_auth_token`` with the authentication details as JSON data against the authentication endpoint.
 A successful call to this endpoint will return the user's ID and their authentication token.
 This token can be used in subsequent requests to protected resources.
 The auth token is supplied in the request through an HTTP header or query string parameter.
 By default the HTTP header name is `Authentication-Token` and the default query string parameter name is `auth_token`.
+Authentication tokens are generated using a uniquifier field in the user's UserModel.
+If that field is changed (via :meth:`.UserDatastore.set_uniqifier`) then any existing authentication tokens will no longer be valid.
+Changing the user's password will not affect tokens.

-Authentication tokens are generated using the user's password.
+Note that prior to release 3.3.0 or if the Usermodel doesn't contain the ``fs_uniquifier`` attribute the authentication tokens are generated using the user's password.
 Thus if the user changes his or her password their existing authentication token will become invalid.
 A new token will need to be retrieved using the user's new password.
+Verifying tokens created in this way is very slow.

 Two-factor Authentication (experimental)
 ----------------------------------------